Torah reading: Aliyot

 On Saturday mornings, there are seven olim, the maximum of any day, but more may be added if desired, by subdividing these seven aliyot or repeating passages (according to the custom of some communities).
 When a festival or Yom Kippur coincides with Shabbat the readings are divided into seven aliyot instead of five or six.

-In most congregations, the oleh does not himself read the Torah aloud.
-Rather, he stands near it while a practiced expert, called a ba'al keri'ah ("one in charge of reading"; sometimes ba'al kore), reads the Torah, with cantillation, for the congregation.
+In most congregations, the oleh does not read the Torah aloud.
+Rather, he stands near it while a practiced expert, called a ba'al qeri'ah ("one in charge of reading"; sometimes ba'al kore), reads the Torah with cantillation for the congregation.
 The oleh follows along with the expert, reading in a whisper.
 In Yemenite communities, the oleh reads the portion himself, while on the Sabbath and Festival mornings another person, usually a young boy, recites the targum after each verse.

 In both Orthodox and Conservative congregations, it is common practice to give out an aliyah to a man (or woman, in Conservative congregations) who has just recovered from a serious illness, or returned from a long trip, or survived some other significant danger, in order to allow him (or her) to recite a special blessing, known as "benching gomel", although technically one can "bench gomel" even without receiving an Aliyah.

-Aliyot are also given to a groom-to-be, or in egalitarian congregations, the bride-to-be and groom-to-be, together, in a pre-wedding ceremony known as an "aufruf".
+Aliyot are also given to a groom-to-be, or, in egalitarian congregations, to the bride-to-be and groom-to-be together, in a pre-wedding ceremony known as an aufruf.

 In Jewish custom, baby boys are named in a special ceremony, known as a brit milah, but baby girls are often named during the Torah reading, with the father (in non-egalitarian congregations) or both parents (in egalitarian congregations) being called up for an aliyah prior to the naming, and a special blessing for the baby.